revaturelabs/interviewquestions/Angular.md

 ---

-24. The exact syntax for filling in a form and submitting the form in HTML, then how to set up a call from the TS file in the front end to the backend, then how do you call the backend with that.
+24. What is the syntax in Angular for creating and submitting a form in HTML?

 <details><summary><b> Show Answer</b></summary>